Forex Trading Strategies

 - Range trading is particularly useful when the market is steady and no clear trends are evident.
 The traditional assumption behind range trading is that the forex market trends only 20% of the time and vacillates between a high and a low approximately 80% of the time.
 “Ranging,” therefore, is to move up and down between those two price levels.

 But strategies themselves are just vehicles for getting you where you want to be.
 By themselves, they are not enough to maximize timely buys and timely sells.
 What fuels them are market conditions.
-To fully understand how market conditions should inform your decisions, you will have to rely on one of three basic types of forex market analysis:
+To fully understand how market conditions affect your decisions, you will have to rely on one of three basic types of forex market analysis:

 - Technical Analysis, which seeks to match current conditions to similar patterns from the past, on the assumption that what happened before will likely happen again